 If your company is on the verge of building brand awareness across international borders, this could be a solution without having to create tons of new content to fill up multiple sites.
 Take this route with limited resources.
 It can also be a viable approach if your content addresses similar regional areas or needs only small language tweaks.
 You may also decide to choose this route if you plan on using separate servers to house sites with different languages or that target different regions.

 However, there are limitations to using the “subdomain” approach.
 You will still have to invest quality time and resources to set up and maintain a number of different domains.
-The value of one domain, along with its link juice, may not do much to enhance the authority of another domain with this approach.
+The value of one domain, along with its link profile, may not do much to enhance the authority of another domain with this approach.

 A subdirectory can enable you to host numerous language website versions on one generic domain.
 Site owners can store content in separate folders for each country or language.
 A site owner can create folders for countries and languages without much strain.
 A subdirectory is a relatively small investment and is easy to maintain.
-The good news is you can pass along link juice since all your folders exist on the same domain.
+The good news is you can pass along link authority since all your folders exist on the same domain.

 There are, however, a few disadvantages when using subfolders to address international SEO.
-Subdirectories can sometimes provide a weak signal to search engines.
+Subdirectories can sometimes provide a weak signal to international search engines.
 For example, if you have several websites written in the same language that you use for geo-targeting, the wrong website version may be the one that ends up ranking.
 Since you host your entire site on the same server, you may experience slower loading times on occasion.
 However, with today’s server solutions, this may not be a real issue of concern.

 Some Prefer to Send Strong Signals with ccTLDs